how to get rid of blackheads naturally

 If you are new to retinols, I highly recommend that you read my post 11 Things You Should Know About Retinol, as retinol can cause dryness and irritation if you don’t know how to use it properly or have never used retinol before.

 A gentle retinol product that I’m in love with is the Pixi Beauty Retinol Tonic (review).
-If you have sensitive skin, have never used retinol or are pregnant/breastfeeding, you should consider using Bakuchiol to treat your blackheads instead.
+If you have sensitive skin, have never used retinol or are pregnant/breastfeeding, you can consider using Bakuchiol to treat your blackheads instead.

 Bakuchiol is a gentler alternative to retinol that is great for treating acne and blackheads while improving overall skin texture.